 The templates have been designed following the advice of genuine recruitment managers with the aim of giving them exactly what they want to see.

-Requirements for different types of ESL teaching jobs
+Requirements for different types of TEFL teaching jobs

 If you are a native speaker with a TEFL certificate and any experience, you are at a significant advantage.